maxgrenderjones/streamutils/README.md

 ###Terminators
 These are functions that end a stream (the underlying functions are wrapped in `@terminator` and `return` their values).
 Result may be a single value or a list (or something else - point is, not a generator).

-Implemented:
+As soon as you apply a `Terminator` to a stream it computes the result.

 -   `first`, `last`, `nth` to: return the first item of the stream; the last item of the stream; the nth item of the stream
 -   `count`, `bag`, `ssorted`, `ssum`: to return the number of tokens in the stream (`wc`); a `collections.Counter` (i.e. `dict` subclass) with unique tokens as keys and a count of their occurences as values; a sorted list of the tokens; add the tokens.
 (Note that `ssorted` is a terminator as it needs to exhaust the stream before it can start working)